 A feedback session, either in person or by phone if more convenient, is provided so that you may ask any questions arising from the assessment.
 Any identified problems will be discussed and appropriate referrals suggested.

-The fee is payable at the first assessment.
+The balance is payable at the assessment.

 We accept cash, EFTPOS, credit card and direct deposit.
 We do not take AMEX.